In this Article

 - From your Pipe17 dashboard, click on Configuration > Order Routing.

-- In the Order Routing Engine page, you will see a blank order routing card already added.
+- In the Order Routing Engine page, you will be prompted to fill up a blank Order Routing Card.
 Give it a descriptive Name.

 - In the Advanced Filter popup, give your filter a descriptive Name.